miRackModular/ImpromptuModular/README.md

 Many modules feature an **Expansion panel** to provide additional CV inputs for the module (available in the right-click menu of the module).
 The expansion panel is added to the right side of the module, thus it is advisable to first make room in your Rack for this (4 to 7 HP depending on the module).

-Many sequencers feature a **SEQ# CV input**, which can be used to select the active sequence for editing; in all PhraseSeq and GateSeq sequencers it can even be used to externally control the playing order of the sequences.
+Many sequencers feature a **SEQ# CV input**, which can be used to select the active sequence for editing and even to externally control the playing order of the sequences.
 Three different modes are available for this input in the right click menu under **Seq CV in**.
 * 0-10V: a 0 to 10V input is proportionally mapped to the 1 to N sequence numbers (1 to 16 in the case of PhraseSeq16, for example);
 * C4-D5# (or other note intervals): CV levels corresponding to the note voltages are mapped to the 1 to N sequence numbers;
 * Trig-Incr: the input is trigger sensitive and moves to the next sequence number every time a trigger is received.
 A reset can be used to move back to the first sequence.